 Premium Structure Choice

-Stepped premiums start lower and increase annually - attractive when budgets are tight with young children.
-Level premiums are fixed but start higher - often better value long-term for families with 20+ years of cover ahead.
+Stepped premiums start lower and increase annually, which is attractive when budgets are tight with young children.
+Level premiums are fixed but start higher, often providing better value long-term for families with 20+ years of cover ahead.
 Some families use a mix of both structures across different policy types.

 Life Stage Highlights for Families